 Things seem to be changing now, though, because of three things:

-2. The e-reader's ability to instantly buy books
+1. The e-reader 2.
+The e-reader's ability to instantly buy books

 3. Quick and free digital self-publishing